Leaflet: information for the user

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-No adverse effects have been observed during pregnancy.
+No harmful effects have been observed during pregnancy.
 However, the usual precautions regarding the use of medications during pregnancy should be followed.
-The use of Apoxol is not recommended, especially in the first trimester of pregnancy.
+The use of Apoxol is not recommended, especially during the first trimester of pregnancy.

-The active ingredient of this medication, ambroxol, may pass into breast milk, and although adverse effects are not expected in the infant, its use should be avoided during breastfeeding.
+The active ingredient of this medication, ambroxol, may pass into breast milk, and although no harmful effects are expected in the breastfed infant, its use should be avoided during breastfeeding.

 Apoxol contains benzoic acid (E-210)